Skip to main content

 └── requirements.txt

-• main.py: The startup file for the application service, implementing the business logic.
+• main.py: the startup file for the application service, implementing the business logic.

-Step 1: Write the Basic Application
+Step 1: Write a Basic Application

 mkdir helloworld-python